 - a.
 For qualified institutional and high net worth investors, no restriction on investment amount; and - b.
-For retail investors, a maximum of N200,000 per issuer with a total investment limit not exceeding N2 million within a 12-month period
+For retail investors, a maximum of ₩200,000 per issuer with a total investment limit not exceeding ₩2 million within a 12-month period.

-9.0 Exemptions from Registration of Digital Assets
+13.0 Exemptions from Registration of Digital Assets

-- 9.01 Securities structured to be exclusively offered through crowdfunding portals or intermediaries; - 9.02 A judicial sale or sale by an executor, administrator or receiver in insolvency or bankruptcy; - 9.03 Where the sale is by a pledged holder or mortgagee, selling to liquidate a bona fide debt and not for the purposes of avoiding the provision of these rules; - 9.04 An isolated transaction in which any digital token is sold for the owner's account and such sale or offer for sale not being made in the course of repeated and successive transactions of like manner by such owner.
+- 13.1 Securities structured to be exclusively offered through a SEC-registered crowdfunding portal or intermediary; - 13.2 A judicial sale or sale by an executor, administrator or receiver in insolvency or bankruptcy; - 13.3 Where the sale is by a pledged holder or mortgagee, selling to liquidate a bona fide debt and not for the purposes of avoiding the provision of these rules; - 13.4 An isolated transaction in which any digital token is sold for the owner's account and such sale or offer for sale is not being made in the course of repeated and successive transactions of like manner by such owner.

-PART B

-Registration Requirements for Digital Assets Offering Platforms (DAOPs)
+PART D - Registration of Digital Assets Offering Platforms (DAOPs)

-10.0 Definitions
+14.0 Definitions

-Digital Assets Offering Platform- means an electronic platform operated by a DAOP operator for offering digital assets
+Digital Assets - means an electronic platform operated by

+a DAOP

+Offering Platform operator for offering digital assets

-11.0 Registration requirements
+15.0 Registration Requirements

-11.1 In addition to the general requirements for VASPs, an applicant seeking to register as a DAOP shall comply with the following requirements:
+15.1 In addition to the general requirements for VASPs, an applicant seeking to register as a DAOP shall comply with the following requirements: